aajanki/ts2workflows/language_reference.md

 ## Parallel branches

-The special function `parallel` can be used to execute several code branches in parallel.
+A special intrinsic `parallel` can be used to execute code branches in parallel.
 The code blocks to be executed in parallel are given as an array of `() => void` functions.
 For example, the following code

 ```javascript
 parallel([